Supermagnum/Flashlight/README.md

 # Flashlight
 This is a repository for a flashlight.
 It measures Ø54 mm x 223.5 mm
+It can be made using a normal lathe and a milling machine.
+A multi axis CNC is required for the fancy engraving.

 You will need a round stock that has 60mm diameter and 230mm length, material 6061 aluminium alloy to make this flashlight.